Skip to main content

 2. Using a // Stryker disable comment.

-Disabled mutants will still end up in your report, but will get the ignored status.
-This means that they don't influence your mutation score, but are still visible if you want to look for them.
-This has no impact on the performance of mutation testing.
+Disabled mutants will remain in your report but will get the ignored status.
+Mutants with this status in your report don't influence your mutation score but are still visible if you want to look for them.

 Exclude the mutator

-You can simply disable the mutator entirely.
-This is done by stating the mutator name in the mutator.excludedMutations array in your stryker configuration file:
+You can turn off a mutator entirely.
+Do this by stating the mutator name in the mutator.excludedMutations array in your Stryker configuration file:

 {